Yogoda/ZoneLoadingSystem/README.md

 ## How does it work ?

-Each zone of your world sits inside a trigger area that is larger than the zone, the areas should be overlapping.
+Each zone of the world sits inside a trigger (area) that should be larger than the zone, the triggers should be overlapping.

+Rules:
+- The player can be in one or more zones at the same time (overlapping zones).
-Zones overlapping the one the player is in are preloaded (loaded but not attached to the game tree).
-This mean the zone should be already loaded when the player enters a new area.
+- Zones overlapping the player zone(s) are automatically preloaded (loaded but not attached to the game tree).

-When the player enters a new zone, the zone is attached to the tree (made visible).
+- When the player enters a new zone, that zone is attached to the tree (made visible).
-When the player exits the zone, the zone is detached from the tree, but kept in memory in case the player returns.
+- When the player exits a zone, that zone is detached from the tree (invisible, but stays loaded).

-Zones no longer overlapping the one the player is in are unloaded (freed from memory).
+- Zones not direcly overlapping the player zone(s) are unloaded (freed from memory).
+- Zones are detached with a small delay (a few seconds) to prevent unnecessary work when player moves back and forth a small amount.

 ## Background loading

-All the loading and instancing is done by one background thread that runs parallel to your main game, so it should not create stutters, please check "background_loader.gd".
+All the loading and instancing is done by one background thread that runs parallel to the main game, so it should not create stutters, please check "background_loader.gd".

 The thread is automatically started at the start of the game, and stopped at the end.
 Stopping the thread can take a few seconds if the thread is currently loading data.